On the composable security of weak coin flipping: Introduction

 \subsection{Motivation and background}

-Cryptographic systems are expected to guarantee security when composed with multiple other systems or protocols.
-To see this, consider the cryptographic scheme designed to perform secure communication while leaking at most the length of the communicated message.
-One possible way to construct such a scheme is to make use of resources that generate and distribute secret keys amongst users and pad the key with the intended message to be sent to the receiver(s) over an authenticated channel.

-While it is relatively straightforward to see that a buggy resource that compromises the security of key generation or distribution procedure would result in overall insecure communication, it is at times difficult to formally argue whether the final composition results in a secure communication channel when both the constituent resources (key generation, distribution and authenticated channels) are assumed secure in isolation.
-Actually, when using small accessible information of the distributed key as the security criterion of key distribution, the fact that key distribution is secure in isolation does not imply the corollary that the final communication protocol is secure~\cite{konig2007small}, due to the data locking effect~\cite{divincenzo2004locking}.
+Cryptographic systems or protocols are expected to guarantee security even when composed with multiple other cryptographic systems.
+To illustrate this, consider a cryptographic protocol designed to perform secure communication between two parties while leaking at most the length of the communicated message.
+One possible way to construct such a scheme is to first use a system that generates and distributes secret keys amongst the users and then use another system that pads the key with the intended message to be sent to the receiver (the so-called one-time pad).
+While it is relatively straightforward to see that a buggy implementation that compromises the security of key distribution or one-time pad would result in overall insecure communication, it is at times difficult to formally argue that the final composition results in a secure communication channel when both the constituent systems (key distribution and one-time pad) are assumed secure in isolation.
+Indeed, it might seem natural to use small accessible information of the distributed key as the security criterion for key distribution.
+However, the fact that key distribution using this criterion is secure in isolation does not imply that the final communication protocol is secure~\cite{konig2007small}, due to the data locking effect~\cite{divincenzo2004locking}.
+We thus say that composability fails for this security criterion.

-Several frameworks exist that are intended to analyze such compositions and perhaps one of the initial formalisms in this direction was proposed by {Canetti} in his seminal paper~\cite{canetti2001universally}.
-Since then, several such formalisms and their variants have emerged~\cite{canetti2000security, canetti2007universally} with a more recent one by Maurer and Renner under the banner of Abstract Cryptography (AC)~\cite{maurer2011abstract}.
-In contrast to the previous frameworks, the latter is a top-down axiomatic approach and is intended to provide better insights via abstraction of a given complex cryptographic system and will be most suitable for our purposes.
+Several frameworks have been proposed that are intended to analyze compositions of cryptographic systems, starting with Canetti's seminal Universally Composable (UC) security framework~\cite{canetti2000security,canetti2001universally}.
+Since then, several extensions and variants have emerged (see, e.g.,~\cite{canetti2007universally,unruh2010universally,canetti2011universally,canetti2015simpler}).
+We focus here on the model of Abstract Cryptography (AC) by Maurer and Renner~\cite{maurer2011abstract,maurer2012constructive}.
+In contrast to the previous frameworks, the latter is a top-down axiomatic approach and is intended to provide better insights via abstraction of a given complex cryptographic system and is thus most suitable for our purposes.
+The security in the AC framework is built on simulation-based security.
+Here, for a given system to be deemed secure, it suffices to ensure that all adversarial attacks on the system can be simulated on an ideal system.
+Therefore, to prove the security of any multi-party protocol in the AC framework, one needs to show the existence of such a simulator simulating all possible adversary attacks.